nathanielfischer/GitHub-User-Search_Frontend-Mentor/README.md

 ### What I learned

-I learned how to get Data from an API via XMLHttpRequest from the client side and overall more experience working with jQuery.
+I learned how to get Data from an API via XMLHttpRequest from the client side and I've got overall more experience working with jQuery.

 Furthermore I learned how to make a pull request in git and how to merge pull requests on github.